Fortunately, plenty of strategies can increase fat burning and help slim down your face.

 Cardio, or aerobic exercise, is any type of physical activity that increases your heart rate.
 It’s widely considered one of the most effective methods for weight loss.

-What’s more, a review of 16 studies showed that people experienced greater fat loss with increased cardio exercise (
+What’s more, one study found that women with obesity experienced greater fat loss with higher amounts of cardio exercise (

-Some common examples of cardio exercise include running, walking, biking and swimming.
+Some common examples of cardio exercise include running, dancing, walking, biking, and swimming.

 Cardio, or aerobic exercise, can help promote fat burning and fat loss to help slim down your face.